This post may contain affiliate links. Please read my affiliate policy for more information.

 Place a Fraud Alert on Your Credit Report

 A fraud alert means a business must verify your identity before it issues credit.
 The business will call you to confirm you’re applying for credit.
 If they can’t get a hold of you, no credit is issued.
 I added a fraud alert to my credit report after my stolen purse incident.
-It only lasts for 90 days, but you can continually renew it if you so choose.
+However, it only lasts for 90 days, but you can continually renew it if you so choose.

-If you place a fraud alert with one credit bureau, the other two credit bureaus are also notified.
+Bonus: If you place a fraud alert with one credit bureau, the other two credit bureaus are also notified.

 Review Your Credit Report Annually (or More Often)

-You can get a free credit report when you place a fraud alert on your account or, thanks to the Fair Credit Reporting Act, you can request a free copy of your credit report once every 12 months from each of the three major credit bureaus.
+You can get a free credit report when you place a fraud alert on your account.
+Or, thanks to the Fair Credit Reporting Act, you can request a free copy of your credit report once every 12 months from each of the three major credit bureaus.

-You can stagger your requests from the three major credit bureaus and theoretically review your credit report for free once every 4 months.
+It’s best to stagger your requests from the three major credit bureaus and theoretically review your credit report for free once every 4 months.

 Keep Your Social Security Number Private